≡ Menu

 These are talkative dogs that bark quite often…

-They’re not the kind of. dog that just goes around barking at everything under the sun.
-Most times, when your Collie barks it’s because there’s a very good reason for him or her to bark.
+But that’s OK, they’re not the kind of.
+A dog that goes around barking at everything under the sun.
+When your Collie barks, it’s because there’s an excellent reason for them to bark.
 Like there’s:

 • Someone knocking on the door,